 Step 7: Bake 1 pan at a time for 10-11 minutes until the edges are turning golden brown.

-HOW LONG DO THESE COOKIES STAY FRESH?
+HOW TO STORE THESE COOKIES

-These vegan chocolate chip cookies are so buttery and moist and will stay moist and delicious for 3 days, as long as they are sealed in an airtight container.
+These vegan gluten-free chocolate chip cookies are so buttery and moist and will stay moist and delicious for 3 days, as long as they are sealed in an airtight container.
 They will soften more as they are stored, but are still amazing.

 ARE CHOCOLATE CHIPS VEGAN?